2i2c-org/team-compass/organization/structure.md

 - **[People operations](../people/index.md)**: Policies and practices for personnel, hiring, salaries, benefits, and time off.
 - **[Open Source](../open-source/index.md)**: Our upstream and open source engagement strategy to ensure we have healthy relationships with communities we rely on.
 - **[Finance](../finance/index.md)**: Our accounting and financial systems and strategy.
-- **[Product](../product/index.md)**: Understand the perspective of our partner communities and guide the evolution of our infrastructure and services, in order to ensure they have a positive impact.
 - **[Communication](../communication/index.md)**: Strategy and practices for communicating 2i2c's impact and operations with external communities.
 - **[Administration](../administration/index.md)**: Carry out ongoing organizational tasks that are needed to keep 2i2c running on a daily basis.